 Self-rising flour is a staple in England and in most southern recipes.
-Self-rising flour is as it sounds a flour that will rise on its own.
-No it’s magic.
+Self-rising flour is as it sounds- a flour that will rise on its own.
+No it’s not magic.

 It contains a leavening agent!
 And salt.
 Once you have tried using it in a recipe, you will love it.
 I promise.

-Self-rising flour, invented by Henry Jones in the 1800s, and is what gave rise to the popular mixes like Jiffy and Bisquik.
+Self-rising flour was invented by Henry Jones in the 1800s, and is what gave rise to the popular mixes like Jiffy and Bisquik.
 (Source: The Kitchn)

 But that’s not all.
 All purpose flour is a bit of higher protein content than self-rising flour.
-Which is why Southerners swear by using self-rising flour in their biscuits.
+This is why Southerners swear by using self-rising flour in their biscuits.
 If you don’t have any you can make your own self-rising flour.
 Click here to learn how to make self-rising flour.

 But just keep in mind that this means that your DIY self-rising flour may not produce quite a tender of a baked good then if you were to use store-bought.
 But hey if you’re making someone biscuits, I doubt they are going to be mad at you!

 Pro Tip: Every cup of self-rising flour contains 1 1/2 teaspoons baking powder and 1/4 teaspoon salt.

 What ingredients are needed to make this 3 ingredient biscuit recipe?

 This is what I love, love, like make sure you have some on hand in the freezer for me at all times kind of love about these biscuits.
 Three ingredients.
 Oh wait you knew that from the title.
 But it’s seriously worth repeating.
 Because it’s amazing.
 These are amazing.
 Did I mention I love these?